 June 28, 2020

-This week, FarmLink helped transport 40,000 lbs of potatoes and 3,780 lbs of apples to the Blue Mountain Action Council (BMAC) food bank in Walla Walla, Washington.
-According to the BMAC director, Jeff Mathias, Covid-19 has overwhelmed the Southeastern Washington community, causing an unprecedented rise in its food bank clients.
+This week, The Farmlink Project helped transport 40,000 pounds of potatoes and 3,780 pounds of apples to the Blue Mountain Action Council (BMAC) food bank in Walla Walla, Washington.
+According to the BMAC director, Jeff Mathias, COVID-19 has overwhelmed the Southeastern Washington community, causing an unprecedented rise in its food bank clients.

 In response, BMAC picked up the slack to directly execute food distributions.
 They supply the small towns where food distributions have closed.
-Now, along with the food FarmLink has helped provide, they take trucks out to five different communities–including Burbank, Prescott, and Dayton–and hand out food directly to families in parking lots.
+Now, along with the food The Farmlink Project has helped to provide, they take trucks out to five different communities—including Burbank, Prescott, and Dayton—and hand out food directly to families in parking lots.